 Living in extreme poverty, Agostino and his brother-in-law Michele Cirullo left from the Port of Naples and came to the United States to seek opportunity and to support his family of 5 children along with his wife, all of whom he had left behind in Italy.
 It is a common immigration story from those who left southern Italy because the region was so impoverished in his time and he came to the U.S. at a time of great promise and hope for a better life.

-He immigrated through Ellis Island and settled in the City of North Adams, Massachusetts where he sent for his spouse and children to join him 7 years later, who later arrived in 1899.
+He immigrated through Ellis Island and settled in the City of North Adams, Massachusetts where he sent for his spouse Maria and children to join him 4 years later, who later arrived in 1899 (pictured here).
 Agostino also had a brother Antonio born in 1860 who may have settled in Lancaster, PA.
 Once the family arrived in Massachusetts, they had three more sons, Vincenzo, Domenico and Salvatore, in addition to their older immigrant brother Giuseppe and sister Maria.
 After a few generations, coupled with the Italian child naming traditions, there were many Agostino Iemmallo's in the same city.
 The first born son, Giuseppe, made the first name change, who changed the first letter I to a J, and the rest of the decedents adopted various spellings in an attempt to be more unique.

 David Jammalo, the winemaker and son of Augustine Jammalo, is the grandson of Salvatore Jammallo and the great grandson of Agostino Iemmallo.